Orson Krennic

-Director Orson Callan Krennic is a fictional character in the Star Wars franchise, portrayed by Australian actor Ben Mendelsohn in the 2016 film Rogue One as the main antagonist.
-Krennic is the Director of Advanced Weapons Research for the Galactic Empire, and was introduced in the 2016 prequel novel Catalyst by James Luceno.
+Director Orson Callan Krennic is a fictional character in the Star Wars franchise, portrayed by Australian actor Ben Mendelsohn in the film Rogue One (2016) as the main antagonist, as well as in season 2 of the prequel series Andor (2025).
+Krennic is the Director of Advanced Weapons Research for the Galactic Empire.

 Character

 Origins

-Industrial Light & Magic chief creative officer John Knoll, credited for the story of Rogue One, told Vanity Fair in 2016 that he conceived the plot of the film while working as a visual effects supervisor on the 2005 film Star Wars: Episode III – Revenge of the Sith.
+Industrial Light & Magic chief creative officer John Knoll, credited for the story of the 2016 film Rogue One, told Vanity Fair in 2016 that he conceived the plot of the film while working as a visual effects supervisor on the 2005 film Star Wars: Episode III – Revenge of the Sith.
 Hearing about the development of a live-action Star Wars television series, he conceived a story, inspired by a plot point mentioned in the opening crawl of the original 1977 film Star Wars, which would eventually become Rogue One.
 In Knoll's original story draft of the film, Krennic was a double agent on Jyn Erso's team reporting to the Imperial Security Bureau.
 However, this was changed when Gary Whitta came aboard to write the script.
-Earlier planned endings for the film featured Krennic surviving the events on Scarif before being killed by Darth Vader for not preventing the theft of the plans to the Death Star.
-The scene was cut as writers had trouble justifying why Krennic would have survived the explosion the Death Star caused.
+Earlier planned endings for the film featured Krennic surviving the events on Scarif before being killed by Darth Vader for not preventing the Rebel Alliance's theft of the plans to the Death Star.
+The scene was cut as writers had trouble justifying how Krennic would have survived the explosion the Death Star caused.